-10 0.3 Procedures a) How does the Central Authority fulfil its obligation to initiate or facilitate the initiation of proceedings in your State?
-See Article 7(2) f) See also question 8.1 d) above The Central Authority itself initiates the proceedings for return The Central Authority sends the file to an appropriate lawyer The Central Authority sends the file to the Public , П Prosecutor Other (please specify): b) Who is the formal applicant in return proceedings before the court / administrative authority in your State?
-The person, institution or other body which made the application under the Convention The Central Authority The Public Prosecutor Other (please specify): c) Does documentation submitted to the court / administrative authority have to be translated into the official language(s) of your State?
-See question 2 a) for the official language(s) of the State A tr Yes, please state who is responsible for the organisation and cost of the translation: anslation of all documentation is requested from the Central Authority of the requesting State or the applicant.
-In limited circumstances the Central Authority will arrange translation of relevant documents.
-No It depends upon the type of documentation submitted (please specify): d) Have measures been taken to ensure that the judicial and administrative authorities in your State act expeditiously in return proceedings?
-See Article 11 Plea obta Yes, please explain briefly what the measures are: ☑ In the implementing legislation: The Care of Children Act 2004, section 107 (1) states a court must, so far as practicable, give priority to the proceedings in order to ensure that they are dealt with speedily.
-Sec 107(3) says the Central Authority may request a statement of the reasons why the application has not been determined within a 6 week period from the date of filing in the court, and the registrar of the court must, as soon as practicable, supply the statement to the Authority. ☐ In procedural rules: ☐ Other (please specify): ase specify how the legislation or rules can be ained (e.g., website) or attach a copy: w.legislation.govt.nz No e) Generally, what is the expected time from the commencement of the proceedings for return to a final order (excluding appeals)?
-See Article 11 Up to 6 weeks 6 to 12 weeks More than 12 weeks (please provide further information): f) Is the applicant generally required to participate in the return proceedings?
-Please note that attendance in person is not required under the Convention (see paragraph 6.5.3 of the Guide to Good Practice, Part II - Implementing Measures) Yes, please specify in what circumstances: The applicant will be required to provide formal responses in writing to any matters raised by the taking parent.
-Cases are generally determined by way of submissions only and neither party is required to be present or give evidence at the hearing.
-No, but advisable No g) Are facilities available to enable the applicant to participate in return proceedings from outside Yes: ☑ Video-conference your State?
-Only in limited circumstances and at the Court's discretion (whether in person, via video or telephone) for the purposes of cross examination.
-Telephone (same as above) Through a legal representative Other (please specify): No h) If the applicant does participate in return proceedings in your State, is simultaneous interpretation available, where necessary? ☐ Yes☐ No☐ It depends upon the circumstances of the case (please specify):
+10 .3 Procedures a) How does the Central Authority fulfil its obligation to initiate or facilitate the initiation of proceedings in your State?
+See Article 7(2) f) See also question 8.1 d) above ☐ The Central Authority itself initiates the proceedings for return ☐ The Central Authority sends the file to an appropriate lawyer ☐ The Central Authority sends the file to the Public Prosecutor ☐ Other (please specify): b) Who is the formal applicant in return proceedings before the court / administrative authority in your State? ☐ The person, institution or other body which made the application under the Convention ☐ The Central Authority ☐ The Public Prosecutor ☐ Other (please specify): c) Does documentation submitted to the court / administrative authority have to be translated into the official language(s) of your State?
+See question 2 a) for the official language(s) of the State ✓ Yes, please state who is responsible for the organisation and cost of the translation: central authority ☐ No ☐ It depends upon the type of documentation submitted (please specify): d) Have measures been taken to ensure that the judicial and administrative authorities in your State act expeditiously in return proceedings?
+See Article 11 ☐ Yes, please explain briefly what the measures are: ☐ In the implementing legislation: ☐ In procedural rules: ☐ Other (please specify): Please specify how the legislation or rules can be obtained (e.g., website) or attach a copy: ☐ No e) Generally, what is the expected time from the commencement of the proceedings for return to a final order (excluding appeals)?
+See Article 11 ☐ Up to 6 weeks ☐ 6 to 12 weeks ☐ More than 12 weeks (please provide further information): f) Is the applicant generally required to participate in the return proceedings?
+Please note that attendance in person is not required under the Convention (see paragraph 6.5.3 of the Guide to Good Practice, Part II - Implementing Measures) ☐ Yes, please specify in what circumstances:☐ No, but advisable☐ No g) Are facilities available to enable the applicant to participate in return proceedings from outside your State?
+Yes: Video-conference Telephone Through a legal representative Other (please specify): No h) If the applicant does participate in return proceedings in your State, is simultaneous interpretation available, where necessary? ☐ Yes ☐ No ☐ It depends upon the circumstances of the case (please specify):